JerlinJR/Ddos/README.md

 ## Disclaimer

-    THIS TOOL WAS WRITTEN FOR PRIVATE USAGE ONLY!
+    THIS SCRIPT WAS WRITTEN FOR PRIVATE USAGE ONLY!

 These DoS script is intended for testing purposes only.